 Action Time: Variable, depending on the item being manipulated and what is being done with them.
 Preparation: The gadgeteer must have appropriate tools with which to manipulate and/or prepare a mechanism.
 This may include requiring a knife to cut notches in tree branches in order to set a rural trap, or lock picks to open a lock.
 Conflict Rolls: The Conflict Rolls associated with Gadgetry varies, depending on the goal.
 (See the descriptions of the various skills that default to Gadgetry for specifics.)
-Gardening Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Gardening Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Characters with this skill have green thumbs.
 They seem to restore sick or dying plants to life simply by talking to them.
 A gardener's neighbors envy their tomatoes which win blue ribbons while theirs never even ripen.
-Defaults To: Jack-of-all-Trades Ability Type: Utilitarian Affected Area: See below.
-Duration: Instantaneous Range: Touch Conflict Rolls: None Base: 2 Action Time: Initially creating a garden takes a week's worth of effort.
+Defaults To: Jack-of-all-Trades Ability Type: Utilitarian Base: 2 Affected Area: See below.
+Range: Touch Duration: Instantaneous Conflict Rolls: None Action Time: Initially creating a garden takes a week's worth of effort.
 Thereafter, the garden needs to be tended for an hour or two every few days.
 Preparation: The practitioner must have a trowel, trimmers, a container for water, and other common gardening tools.
 There must also be a ready water supply nearby.
 Other Details: The skill rank in this skill acts as a ceiling to the Quality Level of the resulting product.
 The product's Quality Level is also limited by that of the raw material.
 (For more information about farmed products, see the Agrarian Materials section of The Wicked Workshop.)
-Trade Skills~H Harvesting Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Trade Skills~H Harvesting Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Harvesting is the skill used to extract fruits, grains, herbs, seed pods, and other goods from plants.
 It is also used to obtain wool from sheep, milk from goats, and venom from snakes and other poisonous creatures.
 In general, if you gather materials from some living thing, and there is no bloodshed involved, then Harvesting is the skill used to do it.
 (Quartering is the skill used when blood is spilled.)
 Defaults To: Jack-of-all-Trades Base: 2 Ability Type: Utilitarian Range: Touch Action Time: 10 minutes.
 Conflict Rolls: None Duration: Instantaneous Affected Area: Variable.
 The area may be a garden, patch of wild plants, or a single creature, depending on what is being harvested.
 Preparation: For most materials, the practitioner must have a sharp knife or cutting tool with which to harvest them.
 For venom, they must have a small bowl and a stoppered container in which to store the material.
 Other Details: The rank in this skill acts as a ceiling to the Quality Level of the resulting product.
 (The Quality Level is also limited by that of the raw material prior to harvesting it.
 For more information on the quality and productivity of farmed materials and venom, see the Agrarian Materials and Poisons sections of The Wicked Workshop, respectively.)
 Herbal Remedy Prerequisites: This skill can be learned by anyone, but only from an instructor who is at least 5th skill rank in this skill.
 Description: Herbal Remedy allows a character to heal diseases and treat injuries through the preparation and application of herbs.
-Ability Type: UtilitarianDefaults To: PhysicBase: 16Action Time: 20 minutesRange: Touch Duration: The prepared herbs will remain viable for about a week.
+Ability Type: Utilitarian Defaults To: Physic Base: 16 Action Time: 20 minutes Range: Touch Duration: The prepared herbs will remain viable for about a week.
 See below for information on how long their effects last.
 Affected Area: 1 creature.